When do you need a dental crown or dental cap?

-Sometimes if is obvious that a dental crown is needed and other times it is more of a preventive action and is highly subjective.
+Sometimes it is obvious that you need a dental crown and other times it is more of a preventive action and is highly subjective.
 A dental crown covers a tooth and restores it to its normal shape and size.
-It can be used together with other dental crowns to bridge an area that is missing a tooth.
-They are also used to cover dental implants.
+We can use them together with other dental crowns to bridge an area that is missing a tooth.
+A dental crown also covers a dental implant.
 The most common reasons for getting a dental crown are

 - Tooth has a large filling and has broken

-- Tooth has a large filling and now has more decay
+- When a tooth has a large filling and now has more decay

 - Tooth has a large filling and deep fractures (not superficial cracks – often hard to know if crack is deep or not so this is subjective)

-- Tooth has cracked tooth syndrome – basically means it hurts when you bite on it wrong.
+- When a tooth has cracked tooth syndrome – basically means it hurts when you bite on it wrong.
 May need to have a root canal as well.